 There are two types of necessity here.
 While it can be said that Agamemnon had to sacrifice his daughter because it was what he ought to do, all-things-considered (the first kind of necessity), it is also true that he could not avoid doing some wrong, by failing to act on the defeated prima facie ought (the second kind of necessity).
 That is why, for Williams, one can be blamed even when one has acted as one ought all-things-considered (Cf Gert 2009, p.
 76).
-The agent-regret felt in this situation 'necessarily involves a wish that things had been otherwise', as one would rather not have faced such a conflict, and yet, as Williams says, this kind of regret 'does not necessarily involve the wish, all things taken together, that one had acted otherwise', given that one has acted as one ought, all-things-considered (1981 [1976a], p.
+The agent-regret felt in such a situation 'necessarily involves a wish that things had been otherwise', as one would rather not have faced such a conflict, and yet, as Williams says, this kind of regret 'does not necessarily involve the wish, all things taken together, that one had acted otherwise', given that one has acted as one ought, all-things-considered (1981 [1976a], p.
 31).

 It is possible to read Agamemnon's dilemma in this way.
-When he sacrificed Iphigeneia, he did something wrong, for which he should feel guilt, but for which he can offer an excuse.
 As Martha Nussbaum says, Agamemnon's necessity is that of facing a decision, a decision between X and Y, where neither alternative is desirable (1986, p.
 34).
-And it is vitally important that Williams objects to Nussbaum's reading at precisely this point and on precisely this issue.
+And it is telling that Williams objects to Nussbaum's reading at precisely this point and on precisely this issue.
 Of course, he too speaks of the necessity of moral conflicts.
 However, in response to Nussbaum, he maintains that 'The necessity at which Agamemnon arrives is that of having to choose X' (i.e. having to sacrifice Iphigeneia) (1993, p.
 208, n.10).
-In one sense, the wording of the play gives some support to Williams' reading: necessity is referred to after the decision is made, as Williams points out (ibid., p.
+He points to the wording of the play to support that reading: necessity is referred to after the decision is made, as Williams points out.
+Agamemnon decided, and then put on the harness of necessity (ibid., p.
 132).
-But is he justified in concluding that necessity is, simply, or primarily, a matter of what one ought to do all-things-considered, and that the latter is determined by one's thick ethical concepts?
+But when Williams offers further support for this position, we notice that he is introducing a third kind of necessity: the necessity of one's character, or identity.
+Not only is Williams saying that necessity is simply, or primarily, a matter of what one ought to do all-things-considered.
+It is also that the latter is determined by one's thick ethical concepts.
 Elsewhere, Williams observes that, in a situation where one must choose whether to save a loved one or a stranger, modern moral philosophy provides 'one thought too many' when it requires that one consider whether saving a loved one would be justified by the demands of impartial morality (1981 [1976b], p.
 18; 1973, p.
 96; see also Wolf 1982, p.
 430).
-He is also assuming that, regarding Agamemnon's case, we are introducing 'one thought too many' if we ask whether what is demanded of him by the thick ethical concepts of his role and his shared ethical life may clash with, and be defeated by, the (thin) requirement to perform one's moral obligations.
-Rather, his thick concepts, his 'character', require the sacrifice of Iphigeneia, and it is when Agamemnon recognises this reality that he puts on the harness of necessity.
+Saving this loved one is what I must do; but also, I must do it because of who I am.
+He is also assuming that, regarding Agamemnon's case, we are introducing 'one thought too many' if we ask whether what was demanded of him by the thick ethical concepts of his role and his shared ethical life may have clashed with, and be defeated by, the (thin) requirement to perform one's moral obligations.
+Rather, his thick concepts, his 'character', required the sacrifice of Iphigeneia, and it was when Agamemnon recognised this reality that he put on the harness of necessity.